buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | Self (1.5 kilometer radius) |
 | **Duration**: | Concentration, up to 8 hours |

 For the duration, you take control of the weather within 7.5 kilometers of you.
 You must be outdoors to cast this spell.
 Moving to a place where you don' \*\*t have a clear path to the sky ends the spell early.
-When you cast this spell, you change the current weather conditions, which are determined by the Narrator based on season and latitude.
+When you cast this spell, you change the current weather conditions, which are determined by the Game Master based on season and latitude.
 You can modify the precipitation, temperature, and wind.
 It takes 1d4 × 10 minutes for the new conditions to take effect.
 Once the conditions have taken effect, you can change them again.
 When the spell ends, the weather gradually returns to normal.

 When you change the weather conditions, find the current conditions on the following table and change them by one stage, up or down.
 When changing wind, you can change its direction as well.